A little over four years ago, I couldn’t imagine my life without alcohol. Today, I can’t imagine it without sobriety.

-As I’d done many times before, I woke up in my sophomore dorm room one Sunday morning and began to piece together and retrace my steps from the night before.
+As I’d done many times in the past, I woke up in my sophomore dorm room one Sunday morning and began to retrace my steps from the night before.
 I took in my surroundings.
 Where was my purse?
 My phone?
 My dignity?
-I’d misplaced them all the previous night, one I had little recollection of.
+I’d misplaced them all the previous night — one I had little recollection of.
 I texted friends, trying to piece it together.

 From what I could figure, I’d left the bar and gone home with a random guy.
-A friend had showed up at the house where I was, pulled me from his bed and made me leave with her.
-I’d put up a fight but eventually had gone.
+A friend had shown up at his house, pulled me from his bed and made me leave with her.
+I’d put up a fight, but I eventually went with her.

-The next morning, upon realizing I had none of my belongings, my friend and I went back to this house.
+Upon realizing I had none of my belongings the next morning, my friend and I went back to this house.
 When we walked inside, I was greeted with the words, “Nice performance last night.”
 I cringed.
 I wondered what he meant, but I didn’t dare ask.
-Instead I laughed and changed the subject, asking if my phone and purse were there by chance.
+Instead, I laughed and changed the subject, asking if my phone and purse were there by chance.

 A downward spiral

 I’d only begun drinking about a year and a half prior to this experience.
-I got drunk for the first time during my first week of college and spiraled quickly out of control.
+I got drunk for the first time during my first week of college and quickly spiraled out of control.
 Drinking made sense to me.
-It made my anxiety quiet down, something I’d failed to do for the majority of my life.
-It made it easy to make friends.
-I was able to let go of my rigid self-awareness and just be in the moment, something I’d never been capable of before.
+It made my anxiety quiet down, which was something I’d failed to figure out how to do for the majority of my life.
+It also made it easy to make friends.
+For the first time, I was able to let go of my rigid self-awareness and just be in the moment.

 In addition to liking how alcohol made me act, I loved how it made me feel physically.
-I lived for the way my body reacted when I’d take one shot, two shots, and begin to feel the tingling sensation as the alcohol set in.
-It was exciting.
-I never knew what the night held.
+I lived for the way my body reacted when I’d take shots and feel a tingling sensation as the alcohol set in.
+It was exciting, and I never knew what the night had in store when I would drink.
 When the alcohol hit, it was as if I could let out a big breath I didn’t even know I’d been holding.
 It was freeing for me.

 Before I knew it, I was planning my life around drinking.
 I lived for the weekends, when I knew I had a few days to drink with my friends and have it be acceptable.
 I looked forward to Fridays and Saturdays all week, as I considered those the days I was “allowed” to drink.
-But before long I began drinking on other days as well.
+Before long, though, I began drinking on other days as well.
 I could always come up with a reason if I tried hard enough.

 Through all of this, I maintained a 3.7 GPA, played a sport, was involved with the school newspaper and held a job.
 Because I was able to remain successful in these areas of my life, it didn’t even cross my mind that my drinking could be problematic.
 If anyone implied it was, I simply froze them out and continued on with my lifestyle.

 And people did imply that it was.
-There were numerous instances in which friends tried to talk to me about the way I drank and the frequency in which I did it.
-My parents expressed concerns.
-Even one of my professors made the comment that I seemed different than I’d been the previous semester.
-The effects of alcohol were slowly seeping into all my relationships and aspects of my life, and truthfully, I just didn’t care.
+There were numerous instances where friends tried to talk to me about the way I drank and how often I did it.
+My parents also expressed concerns, and even one of my professors made the comment that I seemed different than I’d been the previous semester.
+The effects of alcohol were slowly seeping into all my relationships and all aspects of my life, and truthfully, I just didn’t care.
 As long as I could keep drinking, I was content.

 Hitting rock bottom